 Between two house sits, we planned a quick trip to Kansas City.
+We found a bunch of fun things to do in Kansas City, but we also needed to figure out where we were going to eat.
 As we researched dining options, we realized that there were so many unique places to eat in Kansas City!
-With only a few days, we did our best to visit as many as we could.
-Below is our list of favorite Kansas City restaurants.

 Now, we’ll be completely honest here and say barbecue isn’t our thing.
 But this brisket is some of the best we’ve ever had.
 It was juicy, had incredible flavor, and was so tender you could cut it with your fork.

 Another one of the best places to eat in Kansas City is Beer Kitchen.
-We visited this restaurant after a long day of sightseeing, and their food really hit the spot.
+After a long day of sightseeing, we visited this restaurant, and their food hit the spot.
 We also loved their fun and funky decor.

 Our mouths are watering just thinking about this meal!
 The cheddar grits were phenomenal and paired well with the short ribs.
 And the romano-encrusted sourdough of the grilled cheese… heavenly!
 We savored every bite!